anurag-inias/anurag-inias.github.io/docs/misc/display.md

 - [x] Expandable memory.
 - [x] RTX 4060

-It my haste to move on with my life, I didn't look too much into it and ordered one online.
+In my haste to move on with my life, I didn't look too much into it and ordered one online.
 Only to discover later that the display is 1960x1200 (WUXGA?).

 ## The Downgrade

 My previous laptop had an OLED display, 2880x1800 display size with [242PPI](https://www.panelook.com/modeldetail.php?id=52193).
 For comparison, the new laptop is just [141PPI](https://www.panelook.com/modeldetail.php?id=61970).
 That's a substantial downgrade, and you feel it.
 Within 15 mins of booting the laptop up, I knew something was up.

 It turns out, Asus has bunch of SKUs with similar name.
 There are Vivobook, Vivobook S, Vivobook Pro.
-I had bought one without OLED screen (which I don't care for much), and more crucially, a very low res screen.
+I had bought one without OLED screen (which I don't care for much), but more crucially, a very low res screen.

 ## The Upgrade